Skip to content

 # Expected: 1

-1. Runs aisw use ... --emit-env to write the credential files and print export VAR=value lines to stdout.
+1. Runs the command with --emit-env to write live credential files and print shell exports to stdout.

-3. Passes all other aisw subcommands through to the binary unchanged.
+3. Passes all other subcommands through to the binary unchanged.

-Without the hook, you can achieve the same effect manually:
+Without the hook, you can do this manually:

 Terminal window